ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

   </div>
 </div>

-We can put our automated test into motion by running the _[test server]\(TODO: link to test server)_ using the `ember test --server` command, or `ember t -s` for short.
+We can put our automated test into motion by running the _test server_ using the `ember test --server` command, or `ember t -s` for short.
 This server behaves much like the development server, but it is explicitly running for our tests.
 It may automatically open a browser window and take you to the test UI, or you can open `http://localhost:7357/` yourself.

 If you watch really carefully, you can see our test robot roam around our app and clicking links: